 It turned out that Sugiri had grown up on the farm but left to pursue a 20-year career in IT in Bandung, one of Indonesia's bigger cities.
 As his parents got older, he and his son Ilham decided to move back home to take over the farm.

 Ethan visited a dozen farms around the island but was struck both by the quality of Sugiri and Ilham's peppercorns and their entrepreneurialism and hustle.
-Unfortunately, they weren't quite ready to export at the time, but we're very excited to announce that two years later, we've brought in the first small shipment of their fermented white peppercorns.
+Unfortunately, they weren't quite ready to export at the time, but two years later, we brought in the first small shipment of their fermented white peppercorns.
+We've been working together ever since.